-We are counting down the best beaches in Naples Florida; the white sand and fifty shades of blue all the way to Naples best beach.
-All kinds of beach-lovers love Naples Florida beaches because they are so versatile for everyone.
+Are you heading to Florida and looking for the best beaches in Naples Florida?
+We are counting down the best beaches in Naples Florida; the white sand and fifty shades of blue.
+All kinds of beach-lovers love Naples Fl beaches because they are so versatile for everyone.

 Naples is known for its sugary white sands and perfect water, lapping up from the Gulf of Mexico.
 The best beaches in Naples, Florida, are a wide variety of busy city beaches to quiet state parks, from spotting dolphins on the waves to renting a kayak and taking to the seas yourself.
 My family loves Naples Florida so much that we visit yearly for weeks at a time.